Get Paid Before You Do Any Work

 This same concept applies to the value of your services.
 Your perceived value is fluid.
 It changes according to the circumstances.Your service possesses its greatest value before any work is done.
 Learn to get paid before they start any work. #getpaidwhatyoureworth Click To Tweet

 Your service possesses its greatest value before any work is done.
-Once the job is complete, you’ve quenched their thirst.
-So your perceived value, and their need, isn’t quite as great.
+Once the job is complete, you’ve quenched her thirst.
+So your perceived value, and her need, isn’t quite as great.
 That’s why my clients learn to get paid before they start any work.

 Your mindset is the first step to get paid before you do any work, but there are other advantages.